alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-30-godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect.md

 The solution I found with Godot involves loading the Mesh vertices and normals with MeshDataTool, and then using Barycentric Coordinates to find the UV from a Vector3.

 The final code is heavily adapted from this [Godot 2 repository from 2017](https://github.com/thefryscorer/GodotPaintDemo) by Daniel Byron.
-I also got the Barycentric calculation function from [Arnklit’s Waterways Godot Plugin](https://github.com/Arnklit/WaterwaysDemo).
+I also got the Barycentric calculation function from [Arnklit's Waterways Godot Plugin](https://github.com/Arnklit/WaterwaysDemo).

-Since Daniel’s code works only with meshes at the world origin (`Vector3(0,0,0)`) and it regenerates the Mesh Data any time you need to find the UV), I improved it to make it work at runtime, with a mesh in any position in the world, as well I cache the vertex data and of course, I made it work with Godot 3.
+Since Daniel's code works only with meshes at the world origin (`Vector3(0,0,0)`) and it regenerates the Mesh Data any time you need to find the UV), I improved it to make it work at runtime, with a mesh in any position in the world, as well I cache the vertex data and of course, I made it work with Godot 3.

 ### Code – UVPosition.gd